JimSeker/saveData/README.md

 `ContentProDemo` shows how to create a simple context provider and how to access it.
 Also has an example of accessing the contacts provider.

+`ContentProSQliteDBDemo` shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.

 ---

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.